 If you’re nearing the beginning of your period, research suggests that orgasming can kick start your period.
 Score!
 But how is this possible?

-There are a couple reasons that sex can help start your period.
+There are a couple of ways that sex can help start your period.

-1. Contraction and relaxation.
+- Contraction and relaxation.
 Uterine contractions may encourage the process of menstruation.
-Although, they might also increase cramping—it’s up to the individual.
+Although, they might also increase cramping—it depends on the individual.

-Your period isn’t (unfortunately) going to miraculously start a week or 2 ahead of schedule to match your social calendar.
-Sometimes, unfortunately, timing isn’t on your side.
+Don’t get too excited—your period isn’t going to miraculously start a week or two ahead of schedule to match your social calendar.
+But if you’re expecting your period imminently, having an orgasm could speed things along.

 Is it Normal to Bleed After Sex?